AnjanaWijayawardhana/Non-Gaussian-SAR-with-Missing-Data-VB/README.md

 ##  Folder Structure

 Simulation studies and the real-world example are organized into separate folders.

+Simulation-VB vs HMC: Codes for compare the accurace of VB algorithms with HMC algorithm Simulation-compare SEMs: Codes for compare robustness of different SEMs Real applications: Codes for fitting different SEMs to Lucas-1998-HP dataset.

+Each contains seperate 2 folders one for the analysis with full data, and one for thge analysis with misiing data.
-Each contains:
+Each subfolde contains:

 - **`Source.R`** – Contains the core R code for running the algorithms.
-- **`Implement.R`** – Implements and runs all algorithms for the selected scenario.
+- **`Implement.R`** – Contains the R code to implement all algorithms, and generate plots.
+- **SEM_MNAR_HMC.stan**: Contains the stan code to run the HMC algorithms (Only for sub folders of Simulation-VB vs HMC).

 ---